Generative AI in Education Panel Series

 mechanisms to assess its effectiveness and accuracy.

-- The third session will be held on Jan.
-30, 2025 at 11am (Registration form) for Principle 3: "Generative AI should be taken into account when developing educational uses (e.g. activities, assessments and assignments).”
-In this 60-minute webinar, they’ll explore how generative AI can enrich the learning experience by supporting creativity, critical thinking, and knowledge retention, with a focus on:
+- The third session was held on Jan.
+30, 2025, covering for Principle 3: "Generative AI should be taken into account when developing educational uses (e.g. activities, assessments and assignments).”
+In this 60-minute webinar, they explored how generative AI can enrich the learning experience by supporting creativity, critical thinking, and knowledge retention, with a focus on:

 - Enhancing Learning with AI: Highlighting strategies to integrate AI